gmggroup/omf-python/CONTRIBUTING.md

 existing, relevant issues or
 [create a new issue](https://github.com/gmggroup/omf/issues/new).
-There is no restriction on what issues are "supposed to" look like; this is the place for anyone to voice anything about OMF.
+There is no restriction on what issues are "supposed to" look like; this is a place for anyone to voice anything about OMF.
 Examples include:
 - detailed technical questions around implementation
 - problems encountered when attempting to support OMF
 - confusion around the documentation